Meet the Team

 Facilitator

 Amanda brings calm, experience, and a love of the outdoors to Wildflower Meadows.
 With a background as a teacher and SENCo, she has a deep understanding of how children learn best through curiosity and play.
 Whether she’s sharing stories from history, cooking over the fire, or exploring nature with the young people, Amanda creates a space where everyone feels safe, seen, and free to learn in their own way.
-She loves Wildflower’s gentle, nurturing ethos and the freedom it gives each child to grow at their own pace.
+She loves Wildflower’s gentle, nurturing ethos and the freedom it gives each young person to grow at their own pace.

 • Joe